kdgregory/log4j-aws-appenders/aws-shared/README.md

 This module contains the AWS writers and supporting code that's indepent of the logging framework.
 For each supported destination you'll find the following classes:

-* a `Writer`, that does the work.
+* a `Writer` that does the work.
-* a `WriterConfig`, that contains configuration information specific to the writer.
+* a `WriterConfig` that contains configuration information specific to the writer.
 It is populated by the appender.
-* a `WriterFactory`, that creates instances of the writer.
+* a `WriterFactory` that creates instances of the writer.
 This exists so that (1) the appenders can use a shared abstract superclass that doesn't need to know anything about the actual writer, and (2) tests can easily substitute a mock writer.
 * a `WriterStatistics` object and `WriterStatisticsMXBean` interface that allow the